sdmtt/woocommerce-mercadopago/readme.txt

 - Still have question?
 Create a topic in your [support forum](http://wordpress.org/support/plugin/woocommerce-mercadopago).
 - Or found a bug?
 Report in our [GitHub page](https://github.com/claudiosmweb/woocommerce-mercadopago/issues).

-Not always I have time to reply support topics, but whenever possible I'm answering questions from users, so please be patience!
+Usually I don't have time to reply support topics, so be patient.

 = Contribute =